Adventure for Cresthaven RPG

 Orc (4): AC 13, HP 7, Attack +2, Damage 1d8 +2, Morale 12

-Orc individuals have 1d6 silver pieces on them.
+Orc individuals have 1d6 gold pieces on them.

 Unidentified Magic Items.
 Magic Items and Potions can be identified by a qualified magic user, typically in town at a cost of 1GP each.
 Potions have a single use and testing them will use them up.